HMS Liberty (1913): Construction and career

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Liberty was initially placed in reserve at the Nore alongside over sixty other destroyers.
 On 5 November 1921, the vessel was sold and broken up for scrap.